Consuming SQL Functions with Entity Framework

 Besides the built-in functions, you can also create your own SQL functions and add them to the DbContext in a similar way.
 For your custom functions, set the IsBuiltIn property to false and you can also define the function's schema.

-I wouldn't recommend creating your own SQL functions, but registering existing functions can be useful while porting an existing codebase to a newer version.
+I don't recommend creating your own SQL functions, but registering existing functions can be useful while porting an existing codebase to a newer version.

 Conclusion link